 During the course you will be taking 180 credits in all.
 The eight taught modules during semester one and two total 120 credits and consists of both compulsory and optional taught units which can be viewed in the list below.

 Over the summer period, you will carry out your Research Dissertation, worth 60 credits.
 Examples of recent dissertation project topics include:

 Employment security in domestic privately owned enterprises in South China

 The role of unions in gender equality

 The fairness of reward management and implications for staff retention

 Coursework and assessment

-Assessment across the course units varies and includes a combination of examinations, essays, coursework, assignment, report and group presentations.
-A dissertation of between 12,000 and 15,000 words is also undertaken in the final semester over the summer.
+Assessment across the course units varies, and includes a combination of examinations, essays, course work, assignment, report and group presentations.
+A dissertation of 8,000 words is also undertaken in the final semester over the summer.

 We normally look for a UK bachelor degree with first or upper second class honours, or the overseas equivalent, in any discipline.